quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 ### Input

-Consider the following JSON as input to a JSCN encoder.
+Consider the following JSON as input to a JCoR encoder.

 ```json
 {